The-Ducks-Code/AquariumEvasionNodeless/README.md

       - Brute Spawn - Spawns 3 Brutes.
       - Dash - Aims and rushes at the player, leaving a spike behind
     - Kill Mechanism
       - Spikes can be used (by swimming on them) to launch fish food at the Fish Summoner.
-If the soul is hit 4 times, it dies.
+If the Summoner is hit 4 times, it dies.
 - Progression
   - Your score increases every second you're alive.
 Your score affects a multitde of factors.
     - Speed of enemies